hostmobility/documentation/docs/system/mx4/power_management.md

  gpio-63  (P179 - CAN5-WAKEUP  ) out lo
 ```

-To disable wakeup for a specific bus one has to write a 1 to that GPIO's value.
+To disable wakeup for a specific bus, write a 1 to that GPIO's value.

 ```bash
 # Disable wakeup on CAN0